sm11963/XcodeUniversalSearch/README.md

 1. Launch Xcode.
 1. Select some text in the editor (this must be on a single line right now).
-1. Go to Menu bar > Editor > XcodeUniversalSearch (at the bottom) and select an option to search for the selection.
+1. Go to Menu bar > Editor > XcodeUniversalSearch (at the bottom) and select an option to open your defined URL with the selection.

 ### Editing configuration